AyanChen/Analyzing-River-Thames-Water-Levels/README.md

 The original dataset is available from the British Oceanographic Data Center here and you can read all about this fascinating archival story in this article from the Nature journal.

-Here's a map of the locations of the tidal gauges along the River Thames in London.